DeFi versus TradFi: Valuation Using Multiples and Discounted Cash Flows: Results

 \subsection{Fundamental Analysis: \ac{DCF} Estimation}

-Following the historical balance sheets, we show the results of the \ac{DCF} estimation with assumptions that are described in \autoref{sec:fundamental_valuation}.
+Following the historical balance sheets, we show the results of the \ac{DCF} estimation with assumptions that are described in \autoref{table:crypto_historical_data}.
 Surprisingly, the projections show that a number of \ac{DEFI} tokens are relatively \textit{hyped}.
-In particular, \ac{UNI}, \ac{AAVE}, and \ac{COMP} exhibit overvaluation with prices at least five-fold of their theoretical level.
-By contrast, \ac{PLF} protocol tokens and \ac{CRV} are relatively \enquote{fairly} priced.
-Moreover, we find that yield aggregators are undervalued relative to their fundamentals.
-Yield aggregators use smart contracts that implement algorithmic investment strategies with their earnings mostly coming from performance fees of their vaults \citep{xu2022short}.
+As shown in \autoref{tab:dcf_dex} and \autoref{table:dcf_plf}, \ac{UNI}, \ac{AAVE}, and \ac{COMP} exhibit overvaluation with prices at least five-fold of their theoretical level.
+By contrast, \autoref{tab:dcf_yearn} shows that yield aggregators are undervalued relative to their fundamentals.
+Yield aggregators use smart contracts that implement algorithmic investment strategies with their earnings mostly coming from performance fees of their vaults \citep{Xu2023AProtocols}.
 In this context, a vault is another name for a smart contract which allocates locked assets and algorithmically takes portfolio management decisions.
 It is interesting to see how both \ac{DEFI} and \ac{TradFi} asset management protocols and firms are undervalued compared to their theoretical valuations.
-For valuation of public firms shown in \autoref{table:cex_valuation}, \autoref{table:cbanks_valuation}, \autoref{table:c_yield_valuation}, apparently overpriced relative to their fundamentals, NDAQ and BLK have experienced a recent downwards correction from the market \citep{ft_ndaq_loss, bloomberg_blk_loss}.
-It's interesting to point out that albeit tokens' overvaluation, hedge funds, such as BlackRock or Grayscale, and banks, JP Morgan or Citigroup for example, are investing in cryptoassets.
+For valuation of public firms shown in \autoref{table:cex_valuation}, \autoref{table:cbanks_valuation}, \autoref{table:c_yield_valuation}, apparently overpriced relative to their fundamentals, NDAQ and BLK have experienced a recent downwards correction from the market \citep{bloomberg_blk_loss, ft_ndaq_loss}.
+It's interesting to point out that albeit tokens' overvaluation, hedge funds, such as BlackRock or Grayscale, and banks, JP Morgan or Citigroup for example, are investing in crypto-assets.